ToruNiina/Boost.toml/README.md

 std::int64_t i  = toml::get<std::int64_t>(ar.at(0));
 // one more toml::get is needed because toml::array is an array of toml::values.
 ```

-Although it is a bit boring to call `toml::get` for all the elements in an
-array, but there is a tradeoff between speed and easiness.

 ## handling dotted keys